genevaers/Markdown-Test/docs/Intro20-User-Exit_Routines.md

 <img style="float: right;" width="50%" vspace="5" alt="Function Overview" src=images/Module20-User-Exit_Routines/Module20_Slide29.jpeg title="Function Overview"/>

 This page has introduced the following Logic Table Function Code:
-- REEX - Read a new Event Record with a user exit
+- REEX - Read a new Source Record with a user exit
 - LUEX - Lookup calling a user exit
+- WR* with user exit - All Write functions calling a user exit

 [Click here to access the list of the most common Logic Table Functions for reference.](Intro11a_Logic_Table_Function_Codes.md)